JoyfulReaper/JoyfulReaperLib/README.md

 A collection of lightweight .NET helpers and optional packages for SQLite storage, web statistics, Mission Control events, and ntfy notifications.

+> [!IMPORTANT]
+> These packages are not currently published to NuGet.org.
+The package names below identify the projects and their intended package IDs, but `dotnet add package` will not install them from the public NuGet feed yet.

 ## Packages

 | Package | Description |